Ross Fitzgerald

 Ross Andrew Fitzgerald is an Australian academic, historian, novelist, secularist, and political commentator.
 Fitzgerald is an emeritus professor in history and politics at Griffith University.
 He has authored or co-authored many books, including histories of Queensland; biographies; works about Labor Party politics of the 1950s; and books relating to philosophy, alcohol abuse, and Australian Rules football.
-He has written works of fiction.
+He has written many works of fiction.

 Early life and education

 Ross Andrew Fitzgerald was born in Melbourne, Victoria.

 He was awarded his PhD in political theory from the University of New South Wales.

 Career

 Fitzgerald worked as a lecturer at Griffith University from 1977 to 1986, and then senior lecturer /associate professor between 1987 and 1996, followed by a personal chair between 1996 and 2002.
 In 2002 Fitzgerald was appointed professor in history and politics.

 During his time as an Australian Research Council senior research fellow from 1992 to 1996, as well as writing two political biographies, Fitzgerald co-produced two ABC TV documentaries, about E. G. Theodore and Australia's only Communist Party member of parliament, Fred Paterson.

-Fitzgerald wrote regular columns and book reviews for The Australian, The Sydney Morning Herald, The Age and The Canberra Times.
-He also appears on ABC Radio, ABC Television, the Alan Jones Show, Sky News Australia, and Channel 7.
-He was a regular guest speaker at The Sydney Institute.
-In July 2023, Caroline Overington, literary editor of The Weekend Australian, announced that Fitzgerald would no longer be writing reviews for the newspaper after it was discovered that he had plagiarised many of his book reviews.
+Fitzgerald writes regular columns for The Australian, The Sydney Morning Herald, The Age and The Canberra City News.
+He also appears on ABC Radio, ABC Television, Sky News Australia, and Channel 7.
+He is a regular guest speaker at The Sydney Institute.
+In 2025 his co-authored novel Chalk and Cheese: A fabrication received critical acclaim.